-- 4.13 Sites with planning permission or a resolution to grant planning permission would not normally be allocated through a development plan, as the expectation is that in normal market conditions they would come forward for development in due course.
-Two specific circumstances have led to the policy's inclusion in the plan: - The number of permitted schemes for student accommodation, some of which the Council considers unlikely to come forward; and - The number of schemes for high density flats within IP-One, which have been affected by weak market conditions and may be revised to slightly lower density schemes.
-The trend towards lower densities has been observed on other sites within the Ipswich housing market, for example at Griffin Wharf. - 4.14 It is considered that these issues will have a marginal and/or temporary effect over the whole plan period.
-Nevertheless the Council's concern is to retain the principle of residential or residential-led mixed use on the sites, which form an important element of the housing land supply.
-Information about constraints affecting the sites is set out in Appendix 3B. - 4.15 The sites with planning permission for residential development listed in the policy above have already been included in supply calculations in Core Strategy review Table 2 and, therefore, are not counted again here.
-The sites with planning permission for student accommodation have also been counted in the supply, following a change to the Government's definition of a dwelling.
-The delivery of the sites will be closely monitored through the Authority Monitoring Report. - 4.16 The success of the-University of Campus-Suffolk is a priority for the Council.
+- 4.16 Sites with planning permission or a resolution to grant planning permission would not normally be allocated through a development plan, as the expectation is that in normal market conditions they would come forward for development in due course.
+However, it is considered necessary to include this policy in the plan because of: - The residential capacity of the Borough taking into account the tightly drawn boundary; and - The number of schemes for high density flats within IP-One, which have been affected by weak market conditions and may be revised to slightly lower density schemes.
+The trend towards lower densities has been observed on other sites within the Ipswich housing market, for example at Griffin Wharf. - 4.17 The Council's concern is to retain the principle of residential or residential-led mixed use on the sites, which form an important element of the housing land supply.
+Information about constraints affecting the sites is set out in Appendix 3B. - 4.18 The sites with planning permission for residential development listed in the policy above have already been included in supply calculations in Core Strategy Review Table 2 and, therefore, are not counted again here.
+The delivery of the sites will be closely monitored through the Authority Monitoring Report. - 4.19 The success of the University of Suffolk is a priority for the Council.
 Sufficient student accommodation is needed to support the University's targets for student numbers and ensure that potential impacts on residential neighbourhoods can be managed.
 The University is not a direct provider of bespoke student accommodation, but relies on the market to make provision, which the University accredits if appropriate.
-Therefore the University's approach to provision by developers is to accredit accommodation up to the number of bed spaces needed, but not beyond. - 4.17 Experience in Ipswich to date indicates that there are more student bed spaces with planning permission than the University needs.
+Therefore the University's approach to provision by developers is to accredit accommodation up to the number of bed spaces needed, but not beyond. - 4.20 Experience in Ipswich to date indicates that there are more student bed spaces with planning permission than the University needs.
 If planning permissions for student accommodation are not implemented, the Council will encourage the alternative development of the sites for housing use not limited to students, on the basis that the market for student accommodation is saturated.